 Deep learning can substantially enhance traditional anomaly detection in many ways, e.g., learning discriminative, non-linear features in an end-to-end fashion, anomaly score optimization, etc. It is an exciting emerging research direction in anomaly detection due to the remarkable performance of deep anomaly detection on different types of datasets.
 We have explored several important directions to devise deep anomaly detectors.
 One way is to devise objective functions to learn feature representations that are optimized for some existing stateof-the-art shallow anomaly detection measures, which allows us to make use of the plethora of the existing shallow methods.
 We introduce such an objective function to enable traditional distance-based anomaly measure in [KDD'18], in which we show that the tailored feature representations learned by our method can significantly improve the performance of the shallow anomaly measures than working on the original feature space, while at the same time largely speeding up the online detection stage.
 We have also explored another important approach that focuses on devising new anomaly detection approaches based on deep learning techniques, including new loss functions [KDD'19; CVPR'20; AAAI'22; KDD'23] and new detection models [IJCAI'20; ICCV'21; WSDM'22; TKDE'23].
-In [MICCAI'21; MedIA'23], we also introduce new self-supervised pre-training methods to enable deep anomaly detection on datasets with small training samples.
-Despite remarkable progress brought by deep anomaly detection, there are still a number of largely unsolved challenges in the area, such as effective supervisory signals for training deep anomaly detectors, the detection of hard anomalies, robustness to distribution shift [ICCV'23], etc. We will continue dedicating to this area to address those specific challenges.
+Despite remarkable progress brought by deep anomaly detection, there are still a number of largely unsolved challenges in the area, such as effective supervisory signals for training deep anomaly detectors, the detection of hard anomalies, robustness to distribution shift [ICCV'23], etc. To tackle generalization to distribution/domain shift arising from different datasets, we have explored the use of pre-trained foundation models (LVLMs) for zero-shot/few-shot anomaly detection, without requiring any further tuning/training on the target image datasets [ICLR'24; CVPR'24].
+Similar efforts have also been done on video data [CVPR'24b; AAAI'24].
+We will continue dedicating to this area to address those specific challenges.